Jesperpaulsen/use-oo-state/README.md

 # use-oo-state
-> While functional programming in React has many perks, managing a complex state can get messy.
-This package aims to solve the problems of complex states in React's functional components.
+> This package aims to solve the problems of complex states in React's functional components.
+While functional programming in React has many perks, managing a complex state can get messy.
 Combining the many benefits of object-oriented programming with React's functional programming makes splitting up code and responsibility among classes easier.
-This makes it easier to create and maintain clean code.
+This makes it easier to create and maintain clean code.>
->

 ## Installation
 `npm i use-oo-state`